Towards Weaker Variance Assumptions for Stochastic Optimization: Primal-Dual Algorithms for Min-Max Optimization and Constrained Convex Optimization

 It is easy to see (by setting, e.g., $X=\mathbb{R}$, $Y=\mathbb{R}$, $\mathcal{L}(x, y) = xy$) that the duality gap can be infinite when $X$ and $Y$ are unbounded.
 In this, a commonly used relaxation is the \emph{restricted duality gap} (see, e.g., \cite{nesterov2007dual}) which is defined by choosing bounded sets $\bar X$, $\bar Y$ and defining

+This was the optimality measure used in \cite{neu2024dealing} while analyzing stochastic gradient descent-ascent under \eqref{eq: bg0}.
 For the restricted duality gap to be a valid optimality measure --- that is, for it to be $0$ if and only if $(\bx_k,\by_k)=(\bx^\star, \by^\star)$ --- the sets $\bar X, \bar Y$ must contain $\bx^\star, \by^\star$ and the whole trajectory of the algorithm; see \cite{nesterov2007dual}.
 This requirement is especially difficult to guarantee in a stochastic optimization setting, since often the iterates of these algorithms cannot be proven to stay in a uniformly bounded set.
-Thus, since the main motivation in using \eqref{eq: bg} is when $X, Y$ are unbounded sets, there is a contradictory situation.
+We thus have a contradiction, since the main motivation for using \eqref{eq: bg} is to deal with unboundedness in $X$ and $Y$.
 To address this issue, we consider two optimality measures that will not have the drawbacks of duality gap.

-Consider first the special case of nonlinear programming:
+Consider first the special case of convex nonlinear programming:

 where $\bx \in \R^d$ and $f$ and $g_i$, $i=1,2,\dotsc,n$ are convex functions from $\R^d$ to $\R$.
 In this classical case, it is critical to handle unbounded domains, since the size of the dual domain depends on the set of dual solutions, which we do not know in advance.
 In this case, a natural measure of optimality is objective suboptimality and feasibility: